chef/fastmsi-custom-action/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6s8r7jita3oaks6c?svg=true)](https://ci.appveyor.com/project/chef/fastmsi-custom-action)

-This repository contains a WIX/MSI Custom Action that supports the Chef and ChefDK Omnibus 'FastMSI' packager for Windows.
+This repository contains a WIX/MSI Custom Action that supports the Chef and Chef Workstation Omnibus 'FastMSI' packager for Windows.

 The FastMSI packager speeds up installs by creating a zip archive that is simply unarchived to lay down the destination folder structure on install.